ExpHP/thcrap-patches/patches/bullet_cap/README.md

 ## Configuration

-**By default, the patch sets the bullet cap to 4000,** which is double its size in most games.
+**By default, the patch sets the bullet cap to 100,000.** I.e., "like, infinity."

 You can configure this further in a downstream thcrap patch by having the following in `<patch>/global.js`: